 No clear scope.
 When you ask for ideas about everything, you get ideas about nothing useful.
 Generic prompts like "share your suggestions" generate a mix of complaints, wishlists, and occasional gems, with no way to sort one from the other.

 No feedback loop.
 The single biggest reason employees stop contributing is silence.
-If someone takes the time to submit an idea and never hears what happened to it, they will not submit another one.
+If someone takes the time to submit an idea and never hears what happened to it, they won't submit another one.
 This is true regardless of how good your platform looks.

 No evaluation process.
 Without defined criteria for assessing ideas, decisions become arbitrary.
 Ideas sit in a backlog indefinitely, or get approved based on who submitted them rather than their merit.

 No ownership.
 Someone needs to own the process.
-If idea management is "everyone's responsibility," it is nobody's responsibility.
+If idea management is "everyone's responsibility," it's nobody's responsibility.
 Successful programmes have a dedicated coordinator or team that keeps the system moving.

 Wrong timing.
 Many organisations set up a suggestion box and then do nothing with it until they run a big "innovation initiative" once a year.
 This creates feast or famine cycles that damage trust.